bpovea/stipendium/README.md

 # STIPENDIUM APP

-This project is a simple Web application to compute the total value that an employer uses monthly for each employee, or compute the equivalent gross salary based on an invoice subtotal/total.
+This project is a simple ReactJS Web application to compute the total value that an employer uses monthly for each employee, or compute the equivalent gross salary based on an invoice subtotal/total.

 ## Why